evolvingstuff/vdw2/content/posts/vitamin-d-survey-in-scotland-only-a-few-take-400-iu-daily.md

 ---

-#### VitaminDWiki – &lt;a href=&quot;/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need1-pill-ever-f-the-following&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need|1 pill every two weeks fights all of the following&quot;&gt;One pill every two weeks gives you all the vitamin D most adults need|1 pill every two weeks fights all of the following&lt;/a&gt;
+#### VitaminDWiki – &lt;a href=&quot;/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need&quot;&gt;1 pill every two weeks fights all of the following&lt;/a&gt;

 ---

-#### VitaminDWiki –&lt;a href=&quot;/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need-health-pro-50000-iu-weekly&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need| Health problems fought by 50,000 IU weekly:&quot;&gt;One pill every two weeks gives you all the vitamin D most adults need| Health problems fought by 50,000 IU weekly:&lt;/a&gt;
+#### VitaminDWiki –&lt;a href=&quot;/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need&quot;&gt;Health problems fought by 50,000 IU weekly:&lt;/a&gt;

 &lt;!-- ~tc~ (alias(Vitamin D survey in Scotland– March 2024)) ~/tc~ --&gt;